You're on Instagram about to publish a post, and you go down your social media checklist...

 Use images sparingly, and always include meaningful alt text.
 Alt-image description fields are finally available on most major platforms now!
 If there isn't an alt-text input field, paste the description directly below the picture on the page.
 That way, it's available for everyone, even without a screen reader.

 Images of text are inherently inaccessible without having the exact text in an alternative format.
-It's not always possible to scale up things on certain aspects of social media, such as Instagram stories.
+It's only sometimes possible to scale up on specific aspects of social media, such as Instagram stories.
 Therefore, any wordy images should respect minimum contrast ratios.
 This helps to boost the readability of that text within the image itself.

 Try to limit text; focus on writing clear, concise messages.
 Use plain language for short, understandable sentences.
 Avoid unnecessarily complex words and phrases.

 Try to avoid abbreviations or acronyms that may not be commonly known.
-Otherwise, your message may not get across as well.
+Otherwise, your message may get across better.

 Finally, don't abuse punctuation.
 Only use it appropriately and meaningfully.
 The common practice of adding lots of exclamation marks, question marks, or random punctuation can potentially confuse those with cognitive disabilities.
-This overuse can also cause assistive technology to not understand what it needs to say at the same time.
+This overuse can also cause assistive technology to not simultaneously understand what it needs to say.

 Closed captions are essential for those who have hearing impairments.
 They should be in sync with the audio and as accurate as possible.
 Providing a full transcript along with the captions is also helpful for those with hearing and visual impairments.